 The Green Krushuna Waterfalls

-After our fun visit in the Orlova Chuka Cave, we got back on the bus and we headed to the emerald Krushuna Waterfalls, in the Maarata region of Bulgaria.
+After our fun visit to the Orlova Chuka Cave, we got back on the bus and we continued our day trip from Bucharest to the Krushuna Waterfalls, in the Maarata region of Bulgaria.

 We arrived in a crowded parking lot, the sun was burning, and we felt so envious when we passed by a strand with people chilling in a big pool.
 But we soon entered the thick forest, and not only was our path shaded, but it followed a water stream, so we managed to cool down soon.